Brendan Howlin: Labour Party leadership (2016–2020)

 In March 2018, Howlin criticised Taoiseach Leo Varadkar for failing to personally invite him to accompany Varadkar as he met ambulance crews in Howlin's constituency of Wexford.
 Varadkar replied that he had been far too busy dealing with the recent weather crisis and Brexit "to organise invitations to Deputies personally in order that they [Howlin] felt included".
 It was separately said of Howlin's complaint "It appears that the Taoiseach, the chief executive of the State, needs the imprimatur of local politicians when he enters their bailiwick, and needs to be accompanied and monitored by those same politicians while he is in their realm."

 Leadership challenge

 Alan Kelly challenged Howlin for the party leadership in 2018, stating that he had failed to 'turn the ship around'.
 Howlin stated that Kelly's comments were a disappointing and unnecessary distraction.
-Howlin also said that there was not a single parliamentary party member that supported the challenge and that Kelly had the backing of a minority of councillors.
+Howlin also said that there was not a single parliamentary party member who supported the challenge and that Kelly had the backing of a minority of councillors.
 Howlin told The Irish Times that there was no formal proposition made to the Central Council (which would deal with any formal leadership challenge).